 Where is Kepong Botanical Gardens?

-For those first-timers driving here, note that the main entrance to this park is quite hidden and located behind a housing area.
+For those first-timers driving here, note that the main entrance to this park is entirely hidden and located behind a housing area.
 One of the landmarks is a Muslim cemetery located next to the park.

 If you drive here through Taman Eshan, you will encounter a roundabout, and from there, you should be able to see a signboard showing where the Kepong Botanic Garden is located.
-Use Waze or Google Maps for detailed directions too.
+Use Waze or Google Maps for detailed directions, too.

 How to go to Kepong Botanical Gardens?